The Jacobson--Morozov theorem and complete reducibility of Lie subalgebras: -complete reducibility in exceptional Lie algebras. Proof of Theorem .

 \begin{proof}[Proof of Theorem \ref{maintheorem}] As $\h$ must project to an isomorphic subalgebra of a proper Levi subalgebra in good characteristic, the theorem now follows from Theorem \ref{hsw1orclassical} and Lemmas \ref{rankatleast3}, \ref{mtfora1a}, \ref{mtfora1b}, \ref{mtfora2}, \ref{mtforb2}, \ref{mtforg2} and \ref{mtforw1} above. \end{proof}

 \begin{proof}[Proof of Theorem \ref{ssgcrcorollary}] Suppose $G$ is connected reductive with $\g$ its Lie algebra and $\h$ some semisimple subalgebra.
-Since $p>h$, it is in particular a very good prime, and so we have $\g\cong\g_1\times\g_2\times\dots\times\g_r\times \z$ where each $\g_i$ is simple and $\z$ is a central torus of $\g$.
+Lemma \ref{a1nongcr} provides the forward implication and so it remains to prove the reverse one.
+Since we are assuming that $p>h(G)$, it is in particular a very good prime, and so we have $\g\cong\g_1\times\g_2\times\dots\times\g_r\times \z$ where each $\g_i$ is simple and $\z$ is a central torus of $\g$.
 The parabolic subalgebras of $\g$ are the direct products of parabolic subalgebras of the simple factors, and similarly for the corresponding Levi factors.
 Hence if $\h$ is in a parabolic subalgebra $\p$ of $\g$, then it is in a Levi subalgebra $\l$ of $\p$ if and only if the projection of $\h$ to each simple factor $\g_i$ of $\g$ also has this property.
 Thus we reduce the proof of the theorem to the case $G$ is simple.
 Now if $G$ is classical, the result is supplied by Proposition \ref{thm:gcrclassical}.
 Thus we may assume that $G$ is exceptional.
-For $p$ a good prime, it will be shown in a forthcoming paper by A.~Premet and the first author that the only semisimple subalgebras of exceptional Lie algebras which are not direct sums of simple Lie algebras occur in characteristics $5$ and $7$.
-Given this and since we assume $p>h$, by Theorem \ref{hsw1orclassical} and Lemma \ref{W1s}, we have that $\h=\h_1\times\cdots\times\h_r$ for each $\h_i$ a simple classical Lie algebra.
+It will be shown in a forthcoming paper \cite{PSMax} by A.~Premet and the first author, that all semisimple subalgebras are direct sums of simple Lie algebras when $p > h(G)$.
+Putting this together with Theorem \ref{hsw1orclassical} and Lemma \ref{W1s}, we have that $\h=\h_1\times\cdots\times\h_r$ for each $\h_i$ a simple classical Lie algebra.

 Assume $\h$ is a subalgebra of a parabolic subalgebra $\p=\l+\q$ of $\g$.
 We will be done by Proposition \ref{h1ofqis0} if we can show that any simple $\h$-composition factor $V\cong V_1\otimes \dots\otimes V_r$ with $V_i$ a simple $\h_i$-module satisfies $\opH^1(\h,V)=0$.
 By the K\"unneth formula, we are done if we can show that $\opH^1(\h_i,V_i)=0$ for each $i$.
-The truth of this forms part of the proof of Theorem \ref{maintheorem}.\end{proof}
+This has already been shown to be impossible in the proof of Theorem \ref{maintheorem}: in the context of statement (\ref{VinTable}) we assumed the existence of such a module $V_i$, the contradiction of which proved Theorem \ref{maintheorem}.\end{proof}